 A little note: You can place the grated cucumber in a cheese cloth and let the liquid drain instead of squeezing it with your hands.

 How to make tzatziki sauce

-Place the squeezed cucumber is a bowl and add in yogurt, minced garlic, fresh dill, olive oil, lemon juice and salt.
+- To the grated cucumber, add yogurt, minced garlic, fresh dill, olive oil, lemon juice and salt.

 What to serve Greek tzatziki sauce with

 This Tzatziki recipe is very simple and you can whip it up in no time.
-Traditional Tzatziki goes very well with different dishes such as Gyro, lamb loin chops and shish tawook.
-You can also use tzatziki as a sandwich spread or serve it as a dip with some raw vegetables and pita bread.
+Traditional Tzatziki goes very well with different dishes.
+Here are some of serving suggestions:

 Notes and tips to make easy tzatziki sauce recipe

 - To make tzatziki sauce with sour cream, leave out the Greek yogurt and use the same amount of sour cream instead.
 This won’t be a traditional tzatziki sauce but it’s tasty.

 - You can add mint to this Greek sauce in addition to or instead of fresh dill.
 Herbs make this yogurt and cucumber sauce very tasty.